Nicolas Princen

 Nicolas Princen (born 1984 in Rennes, France), was the technical advisor of French President Nicolas Sarkozy from 2007 to 2012.
 He was the manager of Nicolas Sarkozy's online campaign during the 2012 French presidential election.

 Education

 From 2001 to 2003, Nicolas Princen took the preparatory class Hypokhâgne/Khâgne BL Arts and Social Sciences at Lycée Henri IV.
 From 2003 to 2006, he pursued a Masters in political philosophy at the École Normale Supérieure (Ulm).
-In 2007, he graduated from HEC with a major in entrepreneurship.
+In 2007, he graduated from HEC Paris with a major in entrepreneurship.
 During his studies, he did internships as a reporter to the editorial board of Le Figaro and as project manager at Euro RSCG New York.

 Career

 Presidential Campaign 2007

 In 2007, Nicolas Princen joined the digital campaign team of Nicolas Sarkozy for the presidential elections of 2007 as editor in chief of the Sarkozy.fr website.
 He handled the presence of the candidate through video-sharing sites, blogs and social networks, and produced funny and offbeat supportive videos.